Eonblast/Erlualib/README.markdown

         	lua:pushnumber(L, 42),
         	crash_pusher(L,N+1,O).

-Try this bit, running it from the Erlang shell and watch it shutting Erlang down for good.
-Start the Erlang shell from project root:
+Which also results in a killed VM.
+Start the Erlang shell from the project root directory to get something like this:

 	$ erl -pa ./ebin
 	Erlang R13B01 (erts-5.7.2) [source] [smp:2:2] [rq:2] [async-threads:0] [hipe] [kernel-poll:false]